Notting Hill Carnival

 Advertising

-And we think the year definitely saves the best bank holiday till last, mainly thanks to the fact that it means Notting Hill Carnival is back.
+When it comes to parties, the year definitely saves the best bank holiday till last, mainly thanks to the fact that it means Notting Hill Carnival is back.
 August in London wouldn’t be the same without Europe’s biggest street party.
-Heading to west for the big day?
-Make sure you look at our guides to the soundsystems, timings and fringe events, so you’re fully prepped for the party.
+If you’re heading west for the big day, make sure you look at our guides to the soundsystems, timings and fringe events, so you’re fully prepped for the party.

 The long weekend also brings some of London’s finest music festivals.
 All Points East, Rally, South Facing and Body Movements will be popping up again for the weekend with stellar line-ups featuring some huge acts.
 Or, venture south for Greenwich + Docklands International Festival, south London’s annual celebration of outdoor theatre, which will fill the streets with spectacular installations and community shows.